ElizaLo/Product-Management-and-Leadership/README.md

 - Behavioral
 - Technical

+### Startegy

+### Additional Product Strategy Practice Interview Questions

+The best way to get better at Product Manager interviews is by actually doing them.
+You can practice by yourself out loud or even better with someone else.
+Here are some sample interview questions to get you started:

+- How would you increase YouTube’s daily active users ?
+- What are some ideas for improving mentorship on the LinkedIn platform?
+- What is your favorite product and why?
+- Start a new product category for Amazon -- what would you choose and why?
+- If you want to launch a new social networking product, what are the primary considerations?

 ### Estimation

 - **Learn hard facts:** I know I said you don’t need to know the answers to the questions, but let me rephrase that.
 While you don’t need to memorize the answers, it’s crucial to know certain ubiquitous numbers.
 Let’s say you’re interviewing for Google.
 What is the market share of Google Search?
 How much of the pie does Google Cloud Platform have?
 What was Google’s revenue and profit in 2017?
 Knowing these numbers, and more, helps more than you’d think.
 [To make your life easier, here is a short (and shabby) fact sheet I created while preparing](https://docs.google.com/document/d/1K9vukl5730pxl-n8jR9Xu0X1FXMf5Dk4dGee3_RiDVQ/edit?usp=sharing).